-An even more important number is your child's personal best peak flow.
-This number helps monitor your child's asthma.
-Changes from your child's personal best help you see how well your child's asthma is controlled.
+Changes from your child's personal best can help you see how well your child's asthma is under control.
 These changes also can let you know when your child needs medicine and when your child needs medical care.

-Here's how to find out your child's personal best peak flow:
+Here's how to find out your child's personal best peak flow number:

 Close this section

-Because your child's height is , his or her predicted peak flow is .
+Because your child's height is , his or her estimated peak flow is .

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |